mrkaleArduinoLib/gbj_twowire/README.md

 <a id="isError"></a>
 ## isError()
 #### Description
-The method returns a flag whether the recent operation on the two wire bus failed.
-The corresponding error code can be obtained by the method [getLastResult()]((#getLastResult), which one of the error macro [constants](#constants).
+The method returns a flag whether the recent operation on the two-wire bus failed.
+The corresponding error code can be obtained by the method [getLastResult()]((#getLastResult), which is one of error [constants](#constants).

 #### Syntax
     boolean isError();